afeld/delivery/slides/slides.md

 1. In the Activity Bar (on the left), click the Remote Explorer
 1. Under `Environment Details`, then `Forwarded Ports`, click `Port :5000`

-This should open a new browser tab that says "Hello World!"
+This should open a new browser tab that says "Hello, World!"

 ---